For maximum enjoyment, you may want to listen to this while reading.

 I cannot do small talk.
-Like a lot of autistic people, I share the same reoccurring fears:
+I’ve done a lot of living and I sense that, like a lot of people, the same reoccurring fears are commonplace:

 - I might bore you